 This function can be inserted automatically for some imagery, but it cannot be directly inserted into the function chain.

-To use this function, you need to open the attribute table and select the rows in the table representing one image.
+To use this function, open the attribute table and select the rows in the table representing one image.
 Then right-click the Footprint layer and click Selection > Merge Selected Items.
 The selected items will be converted from individual items into one new item (row) in the mosaic dataset's attribute table.
 If you open the properties for this item (by clicking the arrow in the Raster field), you can view the Merge Rasters function in the function chain.